VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 ___

 + **<u>Void Of Repentance</u>:**
 *Alexander Prime* will summon two **Void of Repentance** puddles on the eastern and western side (opposite of each other) of the arena.
-Each puddle will explode at regualr intervals and must be soaked by one player, reducing its size.
+Each puddle will explode at regular intervals and must be soaked by one player, reducing its size.
 It will disappear after the third soak.
 Soaking a **Void of Repentance** puddle deals <span class='magic'>magical damage</span> and applies a <span class='debuff'>Magic Vulnerability Up</span> and a <span class='debuff'>Vulnerability Up</span> debuffs.
 If nobody is present when it explodes, it will wipe the raid.

 ___